redwoodjs/redwood/docs/docs/router.md

 ```

 The above example will match /product/shirts/213, but not /product/pants/213
-(whereas not specifying `routeParams` at all would match both)
+(whereas not specifying `routeParams` at all would match both).

-See below for more info on route parameters
+See below for more info on route parameters.

 ## Route parameters